mustafas18/TeachingPlatform/README.md

 ## Technical Description

-The project is based on monolithic architecture.
-In the project, The domain-driven design approach is applied.
-However, event store is not implemented yet.
+The project have a monolithic architecture.
+The domain-driven design approach is applied to the project.
 I encourage programmers to contribute.

-In the project, clients sends request to command services.
-MediatR is used in the controllers.
-Using Mediator pattern in controller is my idea, which may be criticised by other developers.
+In the project, clients send requests to command services via MediatR.
+Using the Mediator pattern helps to communicate with multiple objects efficiently in a loosely coupled manner.

 Here is  the diagram:

 ![DDD](https://github.com//mustafas18/TeachingPlatform/blob/master/DesignDiagram.png?raw=true)

+To improve consistency and scalability, the repositories are segregated into *ReadRepository* and *Repository*.
+This segregation reduces merge conflicts while performing multiple operations with data. *ReadRepository* is used for reading operations, and *Repository* is for creating, updating, and deleting operations on database.